Fog computing: Definition

 Both cloud computing and fog computing provide storage, applications, and data to end-users.
 However, fog computing is closer to end-users and has wider geographical distribution.

 'Cloud computing' is the practice of using a network of remote servers hosted on the Internet to store, manage, and process data, rather than a local server or a personal computer.

 Also known as edge computing or fogging, fog computing facilitates the operation of compute, storage, and networking services between end devices and cloud computing data centers.

 National Institute of Standards and Technology in March 2018 released a definition of fog computing adopting much of Cisco's commercial terminology as NIST Special Publication 500-325, Fog Computing Conceptual Model, that defines fog computing as a horizontal, physical or virtual resource paradigm that resides between smart end-devices and traditional cloud computing or data center.
 This paradigm supports vertically-isolated, latency-sensitive applications by providing ubiquitous, scalable, layered, federated, distributed computing, storage, and network connectivity.
 Thus, fog computing is most distinguished by distance from the edge.
 In the theoretical model of fog computing, fog computing nodes are physically and functionally operative between edge nodes and centralized cloud.
 Much of the terminology is undefined, including key architectural terms like "smart", and the distinction between fog computing from edge computing is not generally agreed.

-Differences with edge computing and cloud computing
+Differences from edge computing

 While edge computing is typically referred to the location where services are instantiated, fog computing implies distribution of the communication, computation, storage resources, and services on or close to devices and systems in the control of end-users.
 Fog computing is a medium weight and intermediate level of computing power.
 Rather than a substitute, fog computing often serves as a complement to cloud computing.
 Fog computing is more energy-efficient than cloud computing.